Step by Step Instructions for Artists from a Top Museum Store Manager

 Let’s say it’s Thanksgiving.

-You’re at the family table and you begin passionately talking about how you are making these amazing, historically accurate, miniature replicas of the film sets for movies like “Angels and Insects.”
+You’re at the family table and you begin passionately talking about how you are making these amazing, historically accurate, miniature replicas of the film sets for movies like “Gone With the Wind.”

-That’s nice, but your conservative Uncle Fernando across the table may secretly be thinking you should be institutionalized.
+That’s nice, but your conservative Uncle Fernando across the table is thinking you should be institutionalized.

 So I urge you to devote one delicious tea-filled morning to researching museums.